How can such a tiny person create so much noise?? Sure, we all know kids can be noisy, but screaming! Why?

-It is difficult to question your parenting abilities, I understand that.
-But needs must, and if you want your toddler to stop scream, you need to get back to basics.
+It is difficult to question your parenting abilities, and I understand that.
+But needs must, and if you want your toddler to stop screaming, you need to get back to basics.

 Occupy Your Toddler

-If you want your toddler to stop scream immediately, then you had better get some awesome distraction techniques under your belt.
+If you want your toddler to stop screaming immediately, you had better get some awesome distraction techniques under your belt.

-You need to put aside a few distraction ideas for a time when your toddler is causing some embarrassment by screaming in a public place.
+You need to put aside a few distraction ideas when your toddler is causing some embarrassment by screaming in a public place.

 Consider carrying one of their small toys in your pocket or bag.
 Bring it out when the screaming begins.
 It worked for my son every time!